shafeek26/API-landing-page/readme.md

 # Project Name : API-service-page !

-In this project i have created a landing page from scratch.
+In this project i have created a API service landing page from scratch.
 And i have learnt a lot of things like how to position HTML elements using common CSS selectors and position,i have also learnt about flexbox mainly in this project.

 ![HTML](https://img.shields.io/badge/-HTML-orange)
 ![positions](https://img.shields.io/badge/-CSS%20positions-blue)